SarakkA/Inventions/Flappy bird/README.md

+# Flappy bird
-This is a remake of the well-known game flappy bird in this folder you can find images of the game and the code written in python.
+This is a remake of the well-known game flappy bird, in this folder you can find images of the game and the code written in python.

 Assure you that you've downloaded all the images and put them in the same forder of your python project!